Midlands Region Administrative Instructions (MRAI) for 2025-2026

 Exception: In Counties 3 and below league matches teams will be able to start a league match with only three front row players available in the squad.
 If on the first occasion a team is required to replace a front row player and it cannot do so, then uncontested scrums will be ordered and the game will continue.
 There will be no further sanction and the result at the end of the game will stand.

-6.1 When a club at Level 7 or below is unable to select a team from its list of registered players they should first offer to play the game under Game-On principles, or failing that as a friendly, with a minimum of 10 players using unregistered or borrowed players or with uncontested scrums.
+7.1 When a club at Level 7 or below is unable to select a team from its list of registered players they should first offer to play the game under Game-On principles, or failing that as a friendly, with a minimum of 10 players using unregistered or borrowed players or with uncontested scrums.
 The offending team must inform the League Secretary and their opponents of their offer to play a friendly at the earliest opportunity and save for exceptional circumstances by no later than 20:00 on the Thursday prior to the match.
 The non-offending team prepared to play a friendly must respond by 12 noon Friday.
 This option will be available to a team a maximum of three times during the season.
 The non-offending team should accept the offer to play such a match in which event they will be awarded a 5-point walkover.
 Should the non-offending team decline to play or fail to honour the fixture once accepted they will not be awarded any league points.
 Failure to give these options of playing the game under Game-On or as a friendly by the offending club or failing to honour a friendly once accepted will mean that the failure to play will be considered an “unjust” cancellation and will result in the deduction of 5 Championship points from the offending club’s record, the awarding of a 5-point walkover to the non-offending team and, in the event of the fixture being in the first half of the season, will result in the corresponding fixture in the second half of the season having the home venue reversed as per RFU Regulation 6 item 48.
+For clubs in leagues where they play the same opposition three times a subsequent fixture will be reversed if there is an “unjust” cancellation at any point in the season.
+If a match is played as a friendly then both clubs should notify the Legue Secretary of the result.

 NOTE: For the avoidance of doubt, any match played under Game-On will NOT be deemed a Notional Win, and as such the result will stand and any bonus points gained will be awarded as though the match had been played under full regulations.
 An Electronic Match Card should be submitted for such matches.